gustaveroussy/prismtoolbox/README.md

 PrismToolBox is a comprehensive toolkit designed to streamline the process of working with digital pathology images.
 It provides a set of utilities and functionalities that simplify tasks such as reading slides, extracting patches, and embedding slides.
 It also provides useful functions to import/export data on [QuPath](https://qupath.github.io/).

+The toolkit is still under development, and some features may not be fully implemented.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Features

 - **Slide Reading**: Supports multiple backends for reading slides, including OpenSlide and TiffSlide.